 Lastly, studies have shown that a large proportion of the research articles produced at various research institutions around the world are not read by a sufficiently large number of people outside a narrow circle of subject-oriented professionals or academics.

 The valuable knowledge that society spends large amounts of resources on creating the framework for, is thus not utilized to the extent one could wish for, which of course is not optimal for any of the involved parties.

-To gain a clearer overall picture for the true direction within a research field, it is necessary to synthesize many comparable studies through review techniques and statistical methods in the form of systematic reviews and meta-analyzes.
+To gain a clearer overall picture of the true direction within a research field, it is necessary to synthesize many comparable studies through review techniques and statistical methods in the form of systematic reviews and meta-analyses.

-A greater focus on systematic reviews and meta-analyzes would be able to if not rectify the at least alleviate the problems with fuzzy research and low readability rate as the directional arrows within the individual research areas would be much clearer and the amount of literature needed for lay people to read in order to stay fairly up to date within a given research area, would be significantly reduced.
+A greater focus on systematic reviews and meta-analyses would be able to if not rectified the at least alleviate the problems with fuzzy research and low readability rate as the directional arrows within the individual research areas would be much clearer and the amount of literature needed for laypeople to read in order to stay fairly up to date within a given research area, would be significantly reduced.